 Protesters hold strong with cement and glue to stop a supermarket chain

-A fierce campaign against British supermarket chain Tesco is being waged in Bristol, where residents fear the opening of a new store will threaten not only the local businesses, but the independent spirit of their neighborhood.
+A fierce campaign against British supermarket chai Tesco is being waged in Bristol, where residents fear the opening of a new store will threaten not only the local businesses, but the independent spirit of their neighborhood.
 Six weeks ago, a group of about 10 people began squatting on the vacant site of the future store.
 Riot police were called in this week to remove them.
 But it wasn’t easy, as The Daily Mail noted:

 Two protesters had encased their arms in concrete and had to be cut out with sledgehammers and a pickaxe.
 Another had superglued himself to the building, and a third was cheered by crowds as he tried to climb on to a cherry picker used by security guards to access the roof… Police made four arrests for breaches of the peace and had to close roads as 300 furious locals gathered in front of the site chanting: ‘Whose streets?
 Our streets.’